Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/1-build-train-serialize-model.md

 	!curl https://topcs.blob.core.windows.net/public/reviews.csv -o reviews.csv
 	```

 	This statement loads a 63 MB CSV file from Azure blob storage.
-Azure notebooks limit file uploads to 10 MB, but you can load larger datasets from external sources. `curl` is a command that's familiar to Linux users.
+Azure notebooks limit file uploads to 10 MB, but you can load larger datasets from external sources. `curl` is a Bash command that's familiar to Linux users.
 You can execute Bash commands in Azure notebooks by preceding them with exclamation points (!).

 	![Loading the dataset](media/first-run.png)